Aliases for HCST Gene

 GeneCards Summary for HCST Gene

 HCST (Hematopoietic Cell Signal Transducer) is a Protein Coding gene.
+Diseases associated with HCST include Large Granular Lymphocyte Leukemia and Polycystic Lipomembranous Osteodysplasia With Sclerosing Leukoencephalopathy 1.
 Among its related pathways are Class I MHC mediated antigen processing and presentation and Immune response Role of DAP12 receptors in NK cells.
-GO annotations related to this gene include phosphatidylinositol 3-kinase binding.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and phosphatidylinositol 3-kinase binding.

 Transmembrane adapter protein which associates with KLRK1 to form an activation receptor KLRK1-HCST in lymphoid and myeloid cells; this receptor plays a major role in triggering cytotoxicity against target cells expressing cell surface ligands such as MHC class I chain-related MICA and MICB, and UL16-binding proteins (ULBPs); these ligands are up-regulated by stress conditions and pathological state such as viral infection and tumor transformation.
 Functions as docking site for PI3-kinase PIK3R1 and GRB2.
 Interaction of ULBPs with KLRK1-HCST triggers calcium mobilization and activation of the PIK3R1, MAP2K/ERK, and JAK2/STAT5 signaling pathways.
 Both PIK3R1 and GRB2 are required for full KLRK1-HCST-mediated activation and ultimate killing of target cells.
 In NK cells, KLRK1-HCST signaling directly induces cytotoxicity and enhances cytokine production initiated via DAP12/TYROBP-associated receptors.
 In T-cells, it provides primarily costimulation for TCR-induced signals.
 KLRK1-HCST receptor plays a role in immune surveillance against tumors and is required for cytolysis of tumors cells; indeed, melanoma cells that do not express KLRK1 ligands escape from immune surveillance mediated by NK cells.